 Plants are a great way to remember a loved one and honour a loved one's memory.
 If you're thinking along the plant way of things, rose bushes and trees are also a great way to remember a loved one.
 Trees especially are good because you can admire their growth and a touching way to introduce new family members to loved ones which have passed.

 When a loved one passes away who has been suffering from a disease, a number of families have wanted donations to the charity pertaining to the disease their loved one has passed away from.
 The most common one we have encountered is the Cancer Council, Beyond Blue and the National Breast Cancer Foundation.

-A Trend that has started in recent years is buying or even making candles for loved ones or the family of those who have lost a loved one.
+A trend that has started recently is buying or even making candles for loved ones or the family of those who have lost a loved one.
 They make for beautiful accompaniments to a service or are a cherished memento to have in the house.

 Photos and Mementos